-In the eight years after being fully privatized in 2005, Turkish Airlines increased its yearly passenger load more than 230% from 17 to 39.5 million, while revenue skyrocketed more than 490% from $2.33bn to $11.4bn.
-Today, the carrier flies to 243 destinations, in 104 countries and has been crowned Europe’s best airline 3 years in a row.
+In the eight years after being fully privatized, Turkish Airlines increased its yearly passenger load more than 230% from 17 to 39.5 million, while revenue skyrocketed more than 490% from $2.33bn to $11.4bn.
+The carrier now flies to 243 destinations, in 104 countries and has been crowned Europe’s best airline 3 years in a row.
 In an industry plagued by bankruptcy, consolidation and government bailouts, this is a remarkable story to say the least.
 Yet, to build on this momentum and compete with airlines having larger destination networks, newer planes and higher recognition, Turkish Airlines needed to enhance its brand, its value proposition and its basis for customer relationships.

 When the team at Prophet started working with Turkish Airlines, we were curious to learn more about the ambition and business strategy of the company.
 A key element of this strategy was to draw more international transfer passengers into Istanbul and better compete with other transfer hubs in the region.
 Through our research we also started to build a picture of how the aviation industry might evolve in the future.
 What quickly became apparent was the idea that cities would become as, if not more, important than countries – it was the London 2012 Olympics, not England 2012.
 The reason was simple - in the future more and more people would live in cities and this increased urbanization would lead to more air travel.